TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

       or a reference to a reputable web site that you found online.

 #### Skilled Project Management

 TODO: Write one sentence about this skill.
 TODO: Provide at least one reference to support your assertion.
-TODO: Your reference should be a URL in the "Software Engineering at Google" book
-      or a reference to a reputable web site that you found online.

-#### Effective Project Communication

-TODO: Write one sentence about this skill.
-TODO: Provide at least one reference to support your assertion.